Nets vs. Knicks Prediction & Picks - December 20

 - At 26.1 assists per game, the Nets are 13th in the NBA.

-- Beyond the arc, the Nets are fifth-best in the NBA in 3-pointers made per game at 14.7.
+- Beyond the arc, the Nets are fifth-best in the league in 3-pointers made per game at 14.7.
 And they are second-best in 3-point percentage at 38.7%.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.